Utilization Management

 If you should require emergency inpatient services, the facility you’re admitted to should also notify FirstCarolinaCare of your admission within one business day.

-Check with our Customer Solutions department by calling the number on the back of your health plan ID card.
+Check with our Customer Solutions department by calling the number on your health plan ID card.
 They can see if your provider has requested prior authorization before you get any services.

 If your provider has not requested prior authorization, our Customer Solutions team can help you begin the process.